PeakSat/yamcs-instance/README.md

 * Primary Header (same as Telemetry)

 * Secondary Header
-    * bits 0-3 contain the TC Packet PUS Version Number which reflects the different versions of this Standard
+    * bits 0-3 contain the **TC Packet PUS Version Number** which reflects the different versions of this Standard
-    * bits 4-7 contain the Acknowledgement Flags each of which is set by the operator for each TC and determines the type of acknowledgement flag to be sent
+    * bits 4-7 contain the **Acknowledgement Flags** each of which is set by the operator for each TC and determines the type of acknowledgement flag to be sent
         * bit 4: acknowledges completion whether the execution of the TC was successful or not
         * bit 5: acknowledges the progress of execution
         * bit 6: acknowledges that execution has started
         * bit 7: acknowledges that the corresponding packet has been accepted by the application process
-    * bits 8-23 contain the Message Type identifier of a specific report
+    * bits 8-23 contain the **Message Type** identifier of a specific report
-        * bits 8-15 contain the Service Type ID
+        * bits 8-15 contain the **Service Type ID**
-        * bits 16-23 contain the Message SubType ID
+        * bits 16-23 contain the **Message SubType ID**
-    * bits 24-39 contain the Source ID which corresponds to the application process user identifier of the application process that hosts the subservice user that generates that request
+    * bits 24-39 contain the **Source ID** which corresponds to the application process user identifier of the application process that hosts the subservice user that generates that request

+Telecommands can be sent through the "Commanding" section on Yamcs web interface.

 ## Data-Links